Marquesas Islands: European contact

+Contemporary history

+In 2024, the Marquesas Islands were listed as a UNESCO World Heritage Site under "Te Henua Enata" (lit.
+'The Land of Men'), as part of the committee's commitment to conservation efforts protecting indigenous populations.

 Government and politics

 The Marquesas Islands form one of the five administrative divisions (subdivisions administratives) of French Polynesia.
 French and Tahitian are the official languages of government.
-The capital of the Marquesas Islands administrative subdivision is the settlement of Taiohae on the island of Nuku Hiva.
+The capital of the Marquesas Islands administrative subdivision is the settlement of Taioha'e on the island of Nuku Hiva.

 The sparsely populated Marquesas Islands are located 1371 km from Tahiti.
 With 183,645 inhabitants (2012 census), Tahiti is the most populous island of French Polynesia, containing 68.5% of the total population of the grouping.

 Residents of the Marquesas have chafed at Tahiti's overwhelming dominance, complaining of neglect by politicians based in Tahiti, and leaders have suggested developing a direct relationship with the metropole, the government in Paris, instead of depending on Papeete.
 As sentiment was rising in Tahiti in the 21st century for independence from France, several prominent Marquesan political leaders in 2007 floated the idea of the Marquesas Islands separating from French Polynesia but remaining within the French Republic.
 This has generated controversy in Tahiti, where pro-independence Tahitian leaders have accused the French central government of encouraging the separation of the Marquesas Islands from French Polynesia.